 How Our Memphis Criminal Defense Lawyer Can Help

-At the Law Offices of Stephen R. Leffler, P.C., we are committed to protecting the rights, reputation, and freedom of all our clients.
+At the Law Office of Stephen R. Leffler, P.C., we are committed to protecting the rights, reputation, and freedom of all our clients.
 With more than six decades of combined experience, our Memphis sex crime defense attorney can investigate your arrest, collect evidence, and build an effective defense strategy to obtain the most favorable outcome possible.